Oct 22, 2019 | Hotel Management | Reading Time: 5 minutes

 At these moments, when smiling seems like a hard task, keep calm and talk to guests.
-The hotel front-desk agent should be able to greet the traveler full of energy and, if possible, not showing the storm inside her/him.
-It is important that he/she demonstrate true joy while doing a guest service, hiding the internal chaos or a broken heart.
+The hotel front desk agent should be able to greet the traveler full of energy and, if possible, not showing the storm inside her/him.
+It is important that he/she demonstrates true joy while doing a guest service, hiding the internal chaos or a broken heart.
 To listen to music during breaks helped me cheer up and get back to the game.

 “Smile and wave, boys”

 We often face stressful situations in the hotel industry.
 That is why I had to learn quickly how to activate the smile-and-wave mode, like a Madagascar penguin.

 That means to be able to keep calm and “smile and wave” when situations are getting out of hand.
 To be a Madagascar penguin means to not show traces of frustration, sadness or even panic.
 It’s to master the art of disguise, while disasters and madnesses are happening around you.
 Believe me: it’s harder than you think.

 Do like the penguins: smile and wave, and be the calm through the storm.